This week on Health Matters, Dao Nguyen explains why research into infectious diseases is more crucial than ever.

 Although M[i]4 receives funding from various sources, donations also play an important role.
 A donation can help to move an idea from paper to the laboratory.
 Donations can help with the completion of a project or infrastructure.
 Dr. Nguyen highly values donations received, and appreciates this financial support for their valuable work.

-Listen to La recherche essentielle du CUSM pour combattre le COVID-19 on Health Matters.
+La recherche essentielle du CUSM pour combattre le COVID-19.
+The MUHC Foundation’s Health Matters.
+November 4, 2020